5 Tips for Cleaning Your Mac

 Advertisement

-You could begin with just a light dusting using a damp cloth or a dry cloth -- a Swiffer cloth works well.
+You could begin by using a damp cloth or a dry cloth — a Swiffer cloth works well — to gently wipe the dust off.
 If you're dealing with ground-in dirt and tough smudges, you can clean with a delicate cleanser.
 Apple warns against using aerosol sprays, bleach, solvents or abrasives that could damage the finish [source: Apple.com].
-Just like with cleaning your mouse, you should be careful not to get any moisture into the cracks and openings of your Mac.
-Even if it's a result of cleaning, Apple warranties do not cover water damage.

 Advertisement